Table of Contents

 - Identifying portals and barriers to enhanced innovation, customer satisfaction, growth opportunities, and competitive advantage.

-From a business leaser’s perspective, instead of just looking at the cost of running an HR process, how many people participated in it, and how long it took to complete it (all useful for the HR process owner’s review of efficiency), consider broader questions that address leadership’s concerns.
-As Dave Ulrich suggests, the questions to answer are not only “what” one wants to understand but also add a “so that” to the question – which generates an understanding of the operational rationale or business purpose of the analysis or metric.
+From a business leader’s perspective, instead of just looking at the cost of running an HR process, the number of people who participated in it, and how long it took to complete it (all useful for the HR process owner’s efficiency review), consider broader questions that address leadership’s concerns.
+As Dave Ulrich suggests, the questions to answer are not only “what” one wants to understand, but also add a “so that” to the question, which generates an understanding of the operational rationale or business purpose of the analysis or metric.

 Examples might include: